mquanten/portfolio/src/routes/projects/abrasion/User Interface.md

 ## Previews
 Make sure that certain abilities or button presses contain previews which will show how the ability will play out, i.e. a visual indicator of where an item will be thrown.

+## Tips
+Tool tips should be worked into the world either via signs or in game objects that have hints of what the button could be or characters in the scene saying the tips.

 ---

 # Map
 The user will be able to press the <kbd>Select</kbd> or <kbd>Tab</kbd> button to bring up a map of the game, displaying sections they have previously visited.
-I considered adding a minmap in the top right similar to Hollow Knight however I prefer the more cinematic views with a very minimal user interface as seen in Ori.
+I considered adding a minmap in the top right similar to Hollow Knight however I prefer the more cinematic views with a very minimal user interface as seen in Ori, if playtesters would prefer a minimap and they find the game too hard to navigate without one I will add a minimap.

----

-# Title Screen
-Should be either non existant and jump straight to the menu or should have a nice screen with a large title and just a press <kbd>A</kbd>/<kbd>X</kbd>/<kbd>Enter</kbd> dependant on system.

 ---